thecraftman/sample-app-build-job/README.md

 # Insights

-Measure delivery frquency and track events from GitHub using Insights.
+Measure delivery frequency and track events from GitHub using Insights.